15 Cartoon Characters With Big Ears (Most Iconic Big-Eared Characters)

 Peppy Hare (Star Fox)

-Peppy Hare - Star Fox games
+Peppy Hare Star Fox big ears character

 Peppy is a great example of big ears in “anthropomorphic animal hero” design.
 The ears communicate “hare” instantly, and they help the character look older and wiser compared to the younger team members.